wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 			- cars.sort()
 		- -
 		- -
 		- hese strings are called f-strings.
-The f is for format, because Python formats the string by replacing the name of any variable in braces with its value. #space
+The f is for format, because Python formats the string by replacing the name of any variable in braces with its value. #ñspace
 		- -
 		- -
 		- Remove the first element of the list motorcycles #card